Hafiz-Tanzeel-Shamshad/youtube_backend_project/README.md

 # YouTube Project Backend

-This is a Node.js backend project for a YouTube-like application, built with Express, MongoDB (Mongoose), JWT authentication, Multer, and Cloudinary.
-It provides user registration, login, logout, token refresh, video management, and robust error handling.
+This is a professional Node.js backend for a YouTube-like application, built with Express, MongoDB (Mongoose), JWT authentication, Multer, and Cloudinary.
+It provides a robust API for user management, video publishing, comments, likes, playlists, subscriptions, tweets, and more.

 ## Features
 - User registration, login, logout, and token refresh APIs
+- Video publishing, updating, deleting, and listing
+- Commenting on videos, updating, and deleting comments
+- Like/unlike videos, comments, and tweets
-- Video model and management
+- Playlist creation, update, deletion, and video management
+- Channel subscription management
+- Tweet creation, update, deletion, and listing
+- Dashboard stats and video listing for channels
+- Healthcheck endpoint
 - MongoDB connection using Mongoose
 - JWT authentication and refresh tokens
-- File uploads (Multer)
+- File uploads (Multer) and Cloudinary integration
-- Cloudinary integration for media storage
 - Error handling middleware and custom error class
 - CORS and cookie support